 As Agile principles such as DevOps, CI, and CD continue to proliferate throughout the development world, integrating comprehensive security practices can no longer be considered an afterthought.
 From day one, applications must be designed with an emphasis on keeping data safe and secure in order to protect intellectual property and maintain user privacy.

-The emergence of DevSecOps suggests that organizations have recognized the growing importance of data security and are taking valuable steps to ensure systems and processes are protected in all contexts.
-Whether an organization has fully adopted the DevOps model or is considering a shift to an Agile process, DevSecOps is a logical progression that goes the extra distance to build high cybersecurity from start to finish.
+The emergence of DevSecOps suggests that organisations have recognised the growing importance of data security and are taking valuable steps to ensure systems and processes are protected in all contexts.
+Whether an organisation has fully adopted the DevOps model or is considering a shift to an Agile process, DevSecOps is a logical progression that goes the extra distance to build high cybersecurity from start to finish.